jzills/ActionCache/src/README.md

     {
     }

-> [!IMPORTANT]
-> The current implementation only supports action return types of `IActionResult`.
-Specifically, the action filter that populates the cache looks for an `OkObjectResult` returned from the controller action.

 ## Cache Key Creation

 Both the route values and the action arguments are serialized then encoded to generate the cache key suffix.
 This suffix is appended to the string "ActionCache:{Namespace}".

 > [!NOTE]
-> Any route data from the request, i.e. the area, controller and action names are also added to the key.
-This is helpful for the case of automatic cache rehydration which will be part of a future release.
+> Any route data from the request, i.e. the area, controller and action names as well as parameters are also added to the key.
+This is to support automatic cache refreshing.

 ## Cache Eviction